sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 * `useTags` is nice since it generates an interface per tag
 * `hideGenerationTimestamp` to keep you and Git

-^ Generated server code can used in production Generated code may be formatted and put under version control.
+^ Generated server code can be used in production Generated code may be formatted and put under version control.

 ---